 No trial-level evidence examined the effectiveness of one-time screening plus rescreening compared to one-time screening alone.
-Eight heterogeneous, prospective cohort studies recruited screen-negative participants and administered various rescreening protocols (rescreening every 1 to 5 years with 1 to 6 repeated scans) and reported the proportion of initially normal or ectatic aneurysms that reach 5.0 or 5.5 cm at the repeat scan.
-These studies report that AAA-related mortality over 5 to 12 years is rare (< 3%) among those with normal aortas (< 3 cm) on the initial scan.
-Upon rescreening, few aortas grew to > 5 cm (0 to 2.2%) at 5 years^{121, 123, 138} and 0 to 15 percent had progressed at 10 years.120 Four studies reported no AAA ruptures or AAA-related deaths^{121, 138, 167, 169} at 4- to 5-year followup; one study reported 2.4 percent ruptures at median 7.9-year followup.120 Overall, this heterogeneous body of literature was too limited to make conclusions about the effectiveness of rescreening.
+Eight heterogeneous, prospective cohort studies recruited screen-negative participants and administered various rescreening protocols (rescreening every 1 to 5 years with 1 to 6 repeated scans) and reported the proportion of initially normal or ectatic aneurysms that reach an aortic diameter of 5.0 or 5.5 cm at the repeat scan.
+These studies report that AAA-related mortality over 5 to 12 years is rare (< 3%) among those with normal aortas (<3 cm) on the initial scan.
+Upon rescreening, few aortas grew to larger than 5 cm (0% to 2.2%) at 5 years,121, 123, 138 and 0 to 15 percent had progressed at 10 years.
+Four studies reported no AAA ruptures or AAA-related deaths121, 138, 167, 169 at 4- to 5-year followup; one study reported 2.4 percent ruptures at median 7.9-year followup.
+Overall, this heterogenous body of literature was too limited to make conclusions about the effectiveness of rescreening.

-Five fair-quality prospective studies,^{121, 123, 165, 167, 169} two good-quality cohort studies^{119, 120, 125, 138, 151, 156} and one fair-quality case-control study148 examined the yield of rescreening participants who initially screened negative for AAA (Appendix E Table 4).
-Six of these studies were available in the previous review105 and two of the studies^{167, 169} are new; one screening program has updated data.156 Two of these studies analyzed subsamples of the Aneurysm Detection and Management (ADAM) Veterans Affairs trial of open versus surveillance strategies for small AAAs.^{121, 138} Additionally, three studies were based in the United Kingdom: a subsample of the Gloucestershire screening study156 a hospital screening program,123 and a Chichester screening program separate from the Chichester trial.165 Two of the cohort studies were conducted in Sweden, ^{167, 169} and one of these was exclusively in in women.^{167, 169} The case-control study was a subsample of the Viborg screening trial; however, data were only considered from the cohort of participants with ectatic aortas who were offered rescreening.
-The size of the rescreened cohorts ranged from 33167 to 2,692169 participants; samples of those with normal or ectatic aortas were derived from larger screening programs and had mean followup ranging from 4 to 10 years.
-The Gloucestershire population-based screening program published their observations over the 25-year history of the program with a proportion being followed for at least 10 years.^{120, 156} (Appendix E Table 4).
+Five fair-quality prospective studies,121, 123, 165, 167, 169 two good-quality cohort studies,119, 120, 125, 138, 151, 156 and one fair-quality case-control study examined the yield of rescreening participants who initially screened negative for AAA (Appendix E Table 4).
+Six of these studies were available in the previous review and two of the studies are new; one screening program has updated data.
+Two of these studies analyzed subsamples of the Aneurysm Detection and Management (ADAM) Veterans Affairs trial of open repair vs. surveillance strategies for small AAAs.
+Additionally, three studies were based in the United Kingdom: a subsample of the Gloucestershire screening study, a hospital screening program, and a Chichester screening program separate from the Chichester trial.
+Two of the cohort studies were conducted in Sweden, and one of these was conducted exclusively in women.
+The case-control study was a subsample of the Viborg screening trial; however, data were only considered from the cohort of participants with ectatic aortas who were offered rescreening.
+The size of the rescreened cohorts ranged from 33 to 2,692 participants; samples of those with normal or ectatic aortas were derived from larger screening programs and had mean followup ranging from 4 to 10 years.
+The Gloucestershire population-based screening program published their observations over the 25-year history of the program with a proportion being followed for at least 10 years (Appendix E Table 4).

-The definition of "normal" or "ectatic" aortas differed; inclusion criteria for selection of the rescreening cohort based on aortic diameter were defined as follows: 2.5 or 2.6 to 2.9 cm,^{121, 123, 148, 156, 167, 169} less than 2.5 cm,169 or less than or equal to 3 cm.^{138, 165, 169} Ultrasound measurement techniques varied, with some measurements obtained using inner-to-inner wall measurements,^{119, 120, 125, 151, 156} leading edge,^{167, 169} or unspecified measurements.^{121, 123, 138, 148, 165} Repeat screening occurred at various intervals after the initial normal scan as follows: annually,^{121, 123, 156} once at 3 to 5 years,^{138, 148, 167, 169} and every 2 years.165 Participants had a total of one,^{138, 148, 167, 169} five,^{121, 165} or six 156 scans after initial screening over the study duration; one study123 did not report total number of scans.
+The definition of "normal" or "ectatic" aortas differed; inclusion criteria for selection of the rescreening cohort based on aortic diameter were defined as follows: 2.5 or 2.6 to 2.9 cm,121, 123, 148, 156, 167, 169 smaller than 2.5 cm, or 3 cm or smaller.138, 165, 169 Ultrasound measurement techniques varied, with some measurements obtained using inner-to-inner wall measurements,119, 120, 125, 151, 156 leading edge, or unspecified measurements.121, 123, 138, 148, 165 Repeat screening occurred at various intervals after the initial normal scan as follows: annually,121, 123, 156 once at 3 to 5 years,138, 148, 167, 169 and every 2 years.
+Participants had a total of one,138, 148, 167, 169 five, or six scans after initial screening over the study duration; one study did not report total number of scans.